26.5.17

 Vancouver Bike Ride Ink Drawings Series by Minaz Jantz

-Four new drawings in pen and ink, revisiting my years living in Vancouver cycling through busy downtown streets, China Town, and all-around entirely the Stanley Park.
-Multitudes of views to be had no matter which direction you look there are the ocean, sky, and mountains to entertain.
+Four new drawings in pen and ink, revisiting my years living in Vancouver, cycling through busy downtown streets, Chinatown, and all around Stanley Park.
+Multitudes of views to be had, no matter which direction you look, there are the ocean, sky, and mountains to entertain.

 Bayshore Downtown West-End on the way to Stanley Park.